 Students are prohibited from using the restroom the first and last 10 minutes of any class period unless there is an emergency or medical condition that warrants an exception.
 All students have a scheduled break, lunch, and 4 minutes between classes to address any restroom needs.
-During class time, students are expected to wear an orange vest that identifies their classroom when walking to and from the restroom.
+During class time, students are expected to carry a restroom pass that identifies their classroom when walking to and from the restroom.